-General Steps for Certificate of Need Applications
+General Steps for Acquiring a Certificate of Need

 All CON applications fall into two categories: non-batched and batched.
 Both types require submission of a Notice of Intent 30 days prior to submitting an application.
 Non-batched applications are accepted throughout the year; batched applications are accepted during four designated time periods called "batching cycles."
-For further guidance for submitting applications, see www.dch.georgia.gov/con.
+For further guidance for submitting applications, see dch.georgia.gov/con.

-- STEP 1: Submit a Notice of Intent 30 days prior to submitting the CON application. - STEP 2: An original and one copy of an application must be submitted along with a certified check for the appropriate filing fee. - STEP 3: In reviewing an application, the Department will take into account the general considerations specified in Rule 111-2-2-.09 and the appropriate service-specific standards and criteria, if applicable, set forth at Rule 111-2-2-.11. - STEP 4: A project application is either approved or denied by the Department.
+- STEP 1: Submit a Notice of Intent 30 days prior to submitting the CON application. - STEP 2: An original and one copy of an application must be submitted along with a certified check for the appropriate filing fee. - STEP 3: In reviewing an application, HFR will take into account the general considerations specified in Rule 111-2-2-.09 and the appropriate service-specific standards and criteria, if applicable, set forth at Rule 111-2-2-.11. - STEP 4: A project application is either approved or denied by HFR.
 If the application is approved, an official CON and project evaluation analysis is provided to the applicant.
-If the project is denied, a denial letter and project evaluation analysis is provided to the applicant.
+If the project is denied, a denial letter and project evaluation analysis is provided to the applicant. - STEP 5: Following a favorable award of a CON from HFR, the applicant has 12 months from the date of approval to implement the proposed project.
+Certificates awarded for the acquisition of equipment shall be effective for 12 months, by which date the applicant must be in possession of the equipment.
+For projects that require construction or renovation, the applicant has one year from the date of approval to demonstrate substantial performance in beginning the project.